The Gardens of Temple Dinsley

 The Herbaceous Garden was grassed over, as was the Second Rose Garden.
 The Smaller

-was converted into a swimming pool.
+converted into a swimming pool.
 There were proposals for a garden restoration in 1991, but these

-basic setting (see below).
+is a basic, sparse setting (see below).

 In 2011, the gardens are mostly grassed over, or given over to rough grass, as this elevated view